 It measures a company’s financial performance and shows profitability over a specific period.
-Income Statement also called Profit and Loss, Statement of Earnings or Statement of Operations.
+Income Statements are called Profit and Loss, Statement of Earnings, or Statement of Operations.

-Balance sheet includes companies or entity’s assets and liabilities (financial position) at the end of the day at specific date.
+The balance sheet includes companies or entities’ assets and liabilities (financial position) at the end of the day at a specific date.
 It is also known as a Statement of Financial Position.

-Cash flow statement provides information about cash receipts and payments during specific period of company.
-It provides information of cash on the basis of its operating, investing, and financing activities.
+A cash flow statement provides information about cash receipts and payments during a specific period of the company.
+It gives information on cash based on its operating, investing, and financing activities.

-An asset is an economic resource that a company owns.
-For example machinery, Land etc.
+- An asset is an economic resource a company owns—for example, machinery, Land, etc.

-Depreciation is reducing value of tangible asset over period of time or over the useful life of the asset.
+- Depreciation is reducing a tangible asset’s value over time or the useful life of the asset.

 A company’s financial reporting year

-Accounts receivable are the amount which company collects or received from their clients or customer (also called debtors) for services which they have been provided.
+- Accounts receivable are the amount the company collects or receives from their clients or customers (also called debtors) for services they have been provided.

-Accounts payable are amounts which company owes because it purchased goods or services on credit from a supplier or vendor (also called creditors).
+- Accounts payable are amounts a company owes because it purchased goods or services on credit from a supplier or vendor (also called creditors).

-Revenue is sale, or any income received, in simple word we can say that it is income that flows into a company.
+- Revenue is sales or any income received; in simple words, it is income that flows into a company.

-Expenses are costs that are incurred or required to run business.
+- Expenses are costs that are incurred or required to run a business.

 Basic Accounting Equation

-As an Entrepreneurs or finance professional please do not underestimate the importance of balance sheet equation.
-Following is the formula for balance sheet equation.
-This formula is extremely important:
+As an Entrepreneur or finance professional, please do not underestimate the importance of the balance sheet equation.
+Following is the formula for the balance sheet equation.
+This formula is essential:

-for better understanding of this equation lets take an example.
+for a better understanding of this equation, let’s take an example.

-Mr. David has the following Assets and Liabilities as at 31 December 2013
+Mr. David has the following Assets and Liabilities as of 31 December 2013